There Was a Cute Girl in the Hero's Party, So I Tried Confessing to Her: Anime

 An anime television series adaptation was announced on July 4, 2025.
-The series will be produced by Gekkou and directed by Tomonori Mine, with Yasutaka Yamamoto serving as chief director, Yukie Sugawara handling series composition, Mina Ōsawa designing the characters, and Satoru Kōsaki and Monaca composing the music.
-It is set to premiere on January 6, 2026, on Tokyo MX and other channels.
-Crunchyroll will stream the series.
+It is produced by Gekkou and directed by Tomonori Mine, with Yasutaka Yamamoto serving as chief director, Yukie Sugawara handling series composition, Mina Ōsawa designing the characters, and Satoru Kōsaki and Monaca composing the music.
+The series aired from January 6 to March 31, 2026, 2026, on Tokyo MX and other networks.
+The opening theme song is "Lavish!!", performed by Yoshino, and the ending theme song is "Kimi Kōryaku Game" (キミ攻略ゲーム), performed by Hiyori Omiya.
+The special ending theme song "Yes!
+Summer Love" was performed by Iori Noguchi, Momo Sakurai and Aimi Ozawa (as Happiness, Shike and Misaki).
+Crunchyroll is streaming the series.
+Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.